Can Metal Baseball Bat STOP Wrist Rolling Over In Swing Path? Easton’s Mako Torq Composite CANNOT

 - Are composite bats metal?
 “Composite baseball bats, opposed to aluminum or wood baseball bats, incorporate a reinforced carbon fiber polymer, or composite, into the bat’s construction.
 This composite material can make up all or part of the bat.
 Bats made entirely of this polymer are referred to as composite bats.”

 Let me be clear about the objective of this article.
 There are bats, and there are hitting aids.
-Easton Mako Torq aluminum bats have attempted to fuse both together.
+Easton Mako Torq composite bats have attempted to fuse both together.
 This is fine, but the price point is high ($280-550) when compared to a simplified alternative.

 Key product marketing differentiation says they use “360-degree Torq Rotating Handle Technology”.
 Easton’s claim is to stop a hitter from rolling their hands over at contact.
-Their launch video says these aluminum bats help to be “short to the ball”, “square up more pitches”, “get to the zone faster”, and “stay in the zone longer”.
+Their launch video says these composite bats help to be “short to the ball”, “square up more pitches”, “get to the zone faster”, and “stay in the zone longer”.